untoldengine/UntoldEngine/docs/API/UsageExamples.md

 (`GameData`, its `HDR/` subfolder, then app/engine bundles) when no `directory` is given.
 Pass `directory:` to load from an explicit location instead.

-`loadSceneAuthored` loads a scene's lights, cameras, and color management, but never touches IBL — call `setRendering(.environment(...))` separately whenever a scene expects image-based lighting.
+When loading raw `.untold` assets or tiled manifests manually, `loadSceneAuthored` loads a scene's lights, cameras, and color management, but does not configure IBL — call `setRendering(.environment(...))` separately whenever a scene expects image-based lighting.

 For lighting modes (`authoredOnly`, `staticIBL`, `realWorldEstimate`) and how IBL interacts with Vision Pro environment probes, see